ap-dev-at-home/proxy-js/README.md

-### Beta/Evaluation-Warning ⚠️
+### Proxy-JS

-Proxy-JS is an experimental library intended for my personal technical education/training only.
-I started Proxy-JS as an endeavour to evaluate the utilizability of ES6-Proxies for Javascript data binding. __BUT__ it is __NOT__ safe, tested or final for production environment or any other purpose.
+Proxy-JS is an experimental HTML5 data-binding library intended for use in my personal home applications only.
+I started Proxy-JS as an endeavour to evaluate the utilizability of ES6-Proxies for Javascript data binding.
+It is __NOT__ safe, tested or final for production environment or any other purpose.

 # Proxy-JS - A primitive Javascript data binding library